ucsd-cse130/wi20/index.md

 > all academic work will be done by the student to whom it is assigned,
 > without unauthorized aid of any kind.

-You are expected to do your own work on all assignments; when specified, you **may work in pairs** -- but will submit the assignments individually.
-You may (and are encouraged to) engage in **general discussions** with your classmates regarding the assignments, but specific details of a solution, including the solution itself,
-**must always be your own work**.

-There will be graded assignments and exam in this course, as described below.
-All exams are closed book; no tools other than your brain and a writing instrument are to be used.

 Incidents which violate the University's rules on integrity of scholarship will be taken seriously.
 In addition to **receiving a zero (0)** on the